 Born in New Jersey, Faulconer's family moved to Naples, Florida, in 1979.
 He graduated from Florida State University with a bachelor's degree in political science in 1992 and a master's degree in public administration in 1996, with additional graduate course work in sports administration.
 Eric and his wife, Ginger, have two sons, Zachary and Ethan.

-Kayley Ralton will serve as the assistant coach for the Armstrong women's soccer team for the upcoming 2013 season.
+Kayley Ralton finished her third season season as the full-time assistant coach for Armstrong State women's soccer in 2016.